WE Communications Blog: Health

 Apple’s new iPhone and iWatch tracking apps for healthcare have been received as a boon for researchers.
 It offers the chance to recruit patients easily as there is little effort and repeat trips to research facilities for monitoring.
 Sign-up and get tracked to do your bit for science.
 Sounds fantastic and I hope it will be.

 Innovation and change always come with challenges.
 How these are addressed will decide how useful such a technology can be to the medical community.
-The list of challenges is huge, but a few blog size thoughts include:
+The list of challenges is huge, but we have a few blog size thoughts.

 Population demographics: Who will use the iWatch is yet to be seen, will it remain in the tech gadget domain or transition across to the wider population.
 Men and women are different physiologically and from a results standpoint it does matter how this is broken down.
 As, of course, are the many more granular details of how, health status, insurance, lifestyle, income, drinking habits and a countless list of other variables all influence health.
 Could there even be a difference between your average Apple user differ from your average Android user?